tarangkumarsalat-lab/90DaysOfDevOps/2026/day-01/learning-plan.md

 - 4 to 6 hours weekends
 - 3 post on linkedin

---  What is your understanding of DevOps and Cloud Engineering?
+- what is your understanding of DevOps and Cloud Engineering?

 ANS:- devops is culture + set of practices that bring development and operations together.its focus on Collaboration,Automation,Fast, reliable delivery. its usually involves CI/CD pipelines – automated build, test, and deploy (GitHub Actions, GitLab CI, Jenkins)